cambridge-ceu/csd3/applications/pgsc_calc.md

 Succeeded   : 9
 ```

 Note the working directory is `/rds/user/CRSid/hpc-work/work`.
+A copy of the [report.html](files/report-2.0.3.html) is also made available.

 ## 2.0.0-alpha.4